matrixswarm/matrixswarm/README.md

 tear down:
 python3 bootloader.py --kill

-#kill agent and all descendants example: kill agent with a permanent_id of logger-4 and all children
-python3 bootloader.py --kill-perm_id logger-4
+remove agent: payload sent to Matrix which removes target and descendants; example: kill agent with a permanent_id of logger-4 and all children python3 bootloader.py --kill-perm_id logger-4

 #watch what agents are active
 python3 {root of files}/live_hive_watch.py